rails/rails/guides/source/command_line.md

 After reading this guide, you will know:

-* How to create a Rails application.
-* How to generate models, controllers, database migrations, and unit tests.
-* How to start a development server.
-* How to experiment with objects through an interactive shell.
+* All the rails commands that are available to you

 --------------------------------------------------------------------------------

 NOTE: This tutorial assumes you have basic Rails knowledge from reading the [Getting Started with Rails Guide](getting_started.html).

-Command Line Basics
+Command Line A-Z
 -------------------

-There are a few commands that are absolutely critical to your everyday usage of Rails.
-In the order of how much you'll probably use them are:

-* `bin/rails console`
-* `bin/rails server`
-* `bin/rails test`
-* `bin/rails generate`
-* `bin/rails db:migrate`
-* `bin/rails db:create`
-* `bin/rails routes`
-* `bin/rails dbconsole`
-* `rails new app_name`

-You can get a list of rails commands available to you, which will often depend on your current directory, by typing `rails --help`.
+You can get a list of rails commands available to you, by typing `bin/rails --help`.
 Each command has a description, and should help you find the thing you need.

 ```bash
 $ rails --help